 \subsection{Reliability in ID Prediction}

-Figure~\ref{fig:id-reliability} compares the reliability of models in sentiment classification \footnote{Since OOD labels are unknown during training, this evaluation only include the prediction outcomes from ID target queries as test samples.}.
-In general, all models in this study tend to be over-confident, suggesting that future work focusing on directly tackling and investigating such problem is essential \footnote{In current work, we abuse terminology of ``confidence score'' to refer to similarity score $d$, following relevant work on distance-based prototypical learning \cite{Xing2020DistanceBased}. }.
+Figure~\ref{fig:id-reliability} compares the reliability of models in sentiment classification \footnote{Since OOD labels are unknown during training, this evaluation only includes the prediction outcomes from ID target queries as test samples.}.
+In general, all models in this study tend to be overconfident, suggesting that future work focusing on directly tackling and investigating such problem is essential \footnote{In current work, we abuse terminology of ``confidence score'' to refer to similarity score $d$, following relevant work on distance-based prototypical learning \cite{Xing2020DistanceBased}. }.

-Compared to the baselines, our proposed \textbf{ProtoInfoMax} and \textbf{ProtoInfoMax++} are shown to be less prone to typical over-confidence problem with respect to smaller gaps between their confidence score and the prediction accuracy. \textbf{Proto-Net}, however, suffers greatly from such over-confidence problem.
+Compared to the baselines, our proposed \textbf{ProtoInfoMax} and \textbf{ProtoInfoMax++} are shown to be less prone to typical overconfidence problem with respect to smaller gaps between their confidence score and the prediction accuracy. \textbf{Proto-Net}, however, suffers greatly from such overconfidence problem.
 It can be observed that Proto-Net assigns high similarity scores ($d \geq 0.9$) for all prediction points (see accuracy is lower than confidence score in Figure~\ref{fig:id-reliability-a}).

-Our methods achieve the lowest ECE scores ($\textnormal{ECE}$ ProtoInfoMax $=18.66$ and $\textnormal{ECE} $ ProtoInfoMax++$ =16.40$), suggesting a better reliability with respect to smaller gaps between model's confidence score and prediction accuracy. \textbf{O-Proto} (Figure~\ref{fig:id-reliability-c}) and \textbf{ProtoInfoMax} (Figure~\ref{fig:id-reliability-b}) are also shown to be both under-confident and over-confident.
-The models under-estimate correct ID target queries (large gaps with high accuracy for $d \in (0.0, 0.2)$) and over-estimate incorrect ID examples (large gaps with lower accuracy for $d \in (0.7, 1.0)$).
+Our methods achieve the lowest ECE scores ($\textnormal{ECE}$ ProtoInfoMax $=18.66$ and $\textnormal{ECE} $ ProtoInfoMax++$ =16.40$), suggesting a better reliability with respect to smaller gaps between model's confidence score and prediction accuracy. \textbf{O-Proto} (Figure~\ref{fig:id-reliability-c}) and \textbf{ProtoInfoMax} (Figure~\ref{fig:id-reliability-b}) have both low confidence and overconfidence prediction.
+The models underestimate correct ID target queries (large gaps with high accuracy for $d \in (0.0, 0.2)$) and overestimate incorrect ID examples (large gaps with lower accuracy for $d \in (0.7, 1.0)$).